46620/guides/docs/machine/linux/1gpu_pass.md

         After grabbing the source next you want to make a little build directory for everything, I have mine at `~/Projects/kernel/linux-zen`

-        Then download [this patch](https://raw.githubusercontent.com/46620/patches/master/kvm.patch) file and put it in the folder with the `PKGBUILD` file.
-(Note that the patch was built for version 5.15.13-zen1, but should work on the latest version)
+        Then download [this patch](https://raw.githubusercontent.com/46620/patches/master/kvm.patch) and put it in the folder with the `PKGBUILD` file.
+(Note that the patch was made for version 5.15.13-zen1, but should work on the latest version)

         !!! info
             The patch is only updated when it actually breaks.
 Please check when it was last modified in my [patch repo](https://github.com/46620/patches) to see how old it might be.